avansinformatica/angular-ivt2-examples/angular/angular-fileupload/README.md

 - nodejs and npm
 - mongodb installed, and mongod running

+## Note
+In this example, the frontend app is hosted by the same server that hosts the api.
+While this may seem easy, since we do not need to have a separate server running, during development this can be annoying.
+The server uses the production version of the app, forcing it to be fully rebuilt every time you change the code.
+You lose the live update functions that `ng serve` offer.
+This may be a good reason to have two separate projects, one for the frontend app, and a separate for the server.
+This problem may be solved by using a build tool like Gulp.

 ## Usage
 Fork this repo and clone your copy onto your local machine.
 Then run